 1. Use language specific geometry libraries for creating, parsing and serializing geometries.

-4. Longitude values should always be within the [-180, 180] range, and latitude values should always be within the [-90, 90] range.
+4. Ensure longitude values are within [-180, 180] and latitude values are within [-90, 90].

 Geometry vs Geography